Compare P&N Bank products

 - Transaction fees.
 With some of the savings accounts offered by P&N Bank you will be charged when using certain transaction methods.

-How do I apply for a Police and Nurses account?
+How do I apply for a P&N account?

 The way in which you apply for a savings account with P&N will depend heavily on the type you choose.
 While most can be applied for online, with others you will need to fill out an enquiry form first.
 Age restrictions will vary depending on the details of the account, but you do have to be at least 18 to fill out the forms online.
 You must also be an Australian resident and have an Australian residential and mailing address.
 Have ready your tax file number (TFN) or exemption code along with your government issued photo identification in order to help complete your application.